antoineco/aco-tomcat/README.md

 Server control port.
 Defaults to `8005` (global) / `8006` (instance).

 #####`threadpool_executor`
 Whether to enable the default [Executor (thread pool)](http://tomcat.apache.org/tomcat-8.0-doc/config/executor.html).
 Boolean value.
 Defaults to `false`.
-The executor can be further configured via a series of parameters (will use Tomcat's defaults if not specified):
+The Executor can be further configured via a series of parameters (will use Tomcat's defaults if not specified):
  - `threadpool_name`: a unique reference name.
 Defaults to `tomcatThreadPool`.
  - `threadpool_nameprefix`: name prefix for each thread created by the executor
  - `threadpool_maxthreads`: max number of active threads in this pool